jmniehaus/bizicount/cran-comments.md

-# Bizicount Version 1.1.0 Comments
+# Bizicount Version 1.2.0 Comments

-This is a resubmission.
+This is a minor release in the 1.*.0 series.
+Major changes include:

-Previously there was one note regarding a malformed URL.
-This URL has been amended and the note no longer occurs.
+* Adding a new hypothesis test for zero-modification for glm objects and bizicount objects.

+* Bug fix for incorrect standard error on the dependence parameter to the gaussian copula

+* The internal scaling function was incorrectly scaling interaction terms, not just their constituent variables.

+See NEWS for other small details.

 # R CMD check results